Mental Health and Addiction Recovery Adolescent Residential Care

 DBT skills review

-Your child’s schedule at Rogers includes designated time throughout the week for school work, allowing him or her to keep up with academic assignments as much as possible during treatment stay.
-Your child will also have time for personal activity, family visits and phone calls.
+Schedules include designated time throughout the week for school work, allowing residents to keep up with academic assignments as much as possible during their treatment stay.
+Time for personal activity, family visits, and phone calls are also accommodated.

-Your participation in your child’s treatment will greatly help your child be successful not only at Rogers, but in his or her life outside our care as well.
-Family sessions are generally held once a week, and help everyone focus on your family’s communication patterns, value and belief systems, roles and expectations as they relate to your child’s treatment.
+Family sessions are generally held once a week, and help everyone focus on the family’s communication patterns, value and belief systems, roles and expectations as they relate to the child’s treatment.

-A newly renovated home for the Adolescent Recovery Program on the first floor of Rogers Memorial Hospital in our West Allis, Wisconsin, location awaits your son or daughter — not far from Lake Michigan and downtown Milwaukee.
-A warm, contemporary décor provides the backdrop for the community living space, semi-private bedrooms and therapy rooms within the eight-bed unit.
+A newly renovated home for our residential Mental Health and Addiction Recovery for adolescents on the first floor of our hospital location in West Allis, Wisconsin, awaits your son or daughter — not far from Lake Michigan and downtown Milwaukee.
+A warm, contemporary décor provides the backdrop for the community living space, semi-private bedrooms and therapy rooms within the 12-bed unit.
 Easy access to the main gymnasium and supervised outdoor activities in the greater Milwaukee area complement the indoor therapeutic setting.